opendocsg/slw-judgments-backfill/2001_SGHC_57/report.md

 ## trial and confusing the issues.

 92\.
-In _Yeo Choon Huat v PP_ [1998] 1 SLR 217, the Court of Appeal held, in the context of a criminal case, that the prosecutions failure to call a witness does not give rise to a presumption under s 116(g) of the Evidence Act unless it constitutes a withholding of evidence from the court.
+In _Yeo Choon Huat v PP_ <span class="citation">[1998] 1 SLR 217</span>, the Court of Appeal held, in the context of a criminal case, that the prosecutions failure to call a witness does not give rise to a presumption under s 116(g) of the Evidence Act unless it constitutes a withholding of evidence from the court.

 93\.
 In the present case, the available documents and witnesses provided ample evidence which made it impossible for CWIs claim to succeed.
 It is pertinent to note that it is not CWIs case that Mr Lee had altered or had the authority to alter the terms of the agreement between SD and CWI.
 Taking all the circumstances into account, I hold that the fact that Mr Lee was not called